 Information about overdue clients can be found on an accounts-aging report from QuickBooks.
 Too many small business owners continue to extend credit to customers who pay their bills late.
 This only reinforces their delinquent behavior and increases the cash risk in the company.

 Cash flow is the lifeblood of every business, and an effective accounts receivable policy is the heart of it.
 By keeping track of your accounts receivable, you can ensure you get paid for your services, maintain a steady stream of cash flow, and keep your business afloat.

 One of the most important steps in managing accounts receivable is creating professional invoices and establishing reliable invoicing techniques.
-Check out our tutorial on invoices to make sure yours get paid on time and in full.

 7 Tips for managing accounts receivable